pnrobinson/chc2go/README.rst

 .. code-block:: bash

     $ git clone https://github.com/pnrobinson/chc2go.git
-    $ cd chc2go
+    $ cd GOtools
     $ mvn package

 Downloading Files
 ~~~~~~~~~~~~~~~~~
-We can use the download mode of chc2go to get the
+We can use the download mode of GOtools to get the
 `Gene Ontology <http://geneontology.org>`_ files needed for the analysis and unzip them as needed..

 .. code-block:: java

-    $ java -jar CHC2GO.jar -c download
+    $ java -jar GOtools.jar -c download